-- Name: Dr. Ellen Mosley-Thompson, call me Dr. EMT - Email: thompson.4@osu.edu - Office location: 2140 Derby Hall and 082B Scott Hall (West Campus) - Office hours: 11:15 to 12:30 W and F; or by appointment in person or by Zoom - Preferred means of communication: - o My preferred method of communication for questions is email. - My class-wide communications will be sent through the Announcements tool in CarmenCanvas and by email if more details are required.
+- Name: Dr. Ellen Mosley-Thompson, call me Dr. EMT - Email: thompson.4@osu.edu - Office location: 2140 Derby Hall and 082B Scott Hall (West Campus) - Office hours: 11:15 to 12:30 W and F; or by appointment in person or by Zoom - Preferred means of communication: - Outside of class, my preferred method of communication for questions is email.
+Questions are always welcome during class. - My class-wide communications will be sent through the Announcements tool in CarmenCanvas and by email if more details are required.
 Please check your notification preferences (go.osu.edu/canvas-notifications) to be sure you receive these messages.
 I check email regularly during weekdays and several times on weekends.
 I will respond quickly, at least within 24 hours, but generally more quickly than that.
-Please feel free to send class-related questions at any time.
+Please feel free to send class-related questions any time.

-Teaching Assistant (TA)

-We do not have a TA for this class.
+Teaching Assistant (TA) We do not have a TA for this class